jxnblk/blog/src/posts/unit-testing-ui.md

 Any work that follows should be towards making those tests pass.

+You might notice that this looks suspiciously like a [user story](https://en.wikipedia.org/wiki/User_story), but I think this approach differs in a few ways.
+First, user stories attempt to capture the _how_ and _why_ in addition to the _what._
+These unit tests only concern themselves with _what_.
+Secondly, user stories are very much a part of Agile software development, whereas these are simply meant to measure the design of UI components.

 ## “Running” tests

 Once you have a potential component, or even better, several potential components,